 South Carolina Department of Disabilities and Special Needs FTEs (Full-time Equivalents)

-From 2002 to 2011, 791 FTEs were eliminated.
-The purpose was to assist the agency in aligning its human resources needs with the operational needs now and in the future.
+From 2003 to 2012, 744 FTEs were eliminated.
+The purpose was to realign the agency's human resources to support core services and meet its operational needs.

 Figure 7.1-14 - Agency data provided by DDSN